AppShell

 In the following example:

-• First and last sections (header and footer) will take as much space as they need to render children
+• The first and last sections (header and footer) take only the space needed for their content

 import { AppShell, ScrollArea } from '@mantine/core';